justinfinke/EBL-2010/README.md

 # EBL-2010
 Files from 2010 EBL model

-This page contains models of the extragalactic background light (EBL).
+This contains models of the extragalactic background light (EBL).
+See also:  https://web.archive.org/web/20171108014403/http://www.phy.ohiou.edu/~finke/EBL/index.html

 This is the background light from direct stellar radiation and stellar radiation reprocessed by dust, and spans the far-infrared to the ultraviolet.
 The corresponding publication is

 Finke, Razzaque, & Dermer, 2010, ApJ, 712, 238 .